 The resource section of this Guide does not include every potential source of financial aid.
 There are additional local, state, and national organizations that can assist you.
-The organization Texas Parent2Parent has excellent resources and comprehensive lists of different aid available to you.
-Their website is www.txp2p.org/resources/.

 In addition, consider holding fundraisers.
 Small fundraisers like bake sales or large-scale events within your community are proactive ways to find funding for DME.
 Other crowd-funding options through online portals like GoFundMe, GiveForward or gogetfund ing. are other creative ways to finance your child's care.

-TYPES OF DME Wheelchairs
+TYPES OF DME

+Wheelchairs